 - ride predictably & according to the rules

-- don’t put yourself in a vulnerable position (wait for traffic to pass or ‘learn how to take the lane’.
+- don’t put yourself in a vulnerable position (wait for traffic to pass when necessary & ‘learn how to take the lane’ when appropriate).

-Safe bicycle riding in mixed traffic – especially around commercial vehicles and trucks – definitely requires you to exercise yours skills and your common sense!
+Safe bicycle riding in mixed traffic – especially around commercial vehicles and trucks – definitely requires skills and common sense!

 2. New to Your Bike, or Returning to Bicycle Use?
 Make sure you know all new road rules, read DPTI’s Safety Tips & check out this DPTI cycling guide.
 Attend a ‘Be Safe, Be Seen’ presentation as soon as you can!

 3. Be a ‘Defensive Rider’: Separating vulnerable road users from more dangerous trucks and cars is the first line of defence for bicycle users.
-Defensive Riding – just like ‘defensive driving’ – is the first second.
-It protects us from both physical hazards and the dangerous driving of others.
-It is an active approach taken by bicycle users to their own safety! more…
+Defensive Riding – just like ‘defensive driving’ – is the second!
+It protects us from both physical hazards and the driving of others.
+It is an active approach taken by bicycle users for their own safety! more…

-4. Watch for & Report Problems: Watch out for poor design or maintenance on roads & bikeways & report problems when needed (it’s simple)…
+4. Watch for & Report Problems: Watch out for poor design or maintenance on roads & bikeways & report problems when needed (reporting is simple)…